Nintendo Switch 2: Industry rumors

 Industry rumors began as early as 2019 of a high-end model of the Switch, often nicknamed the "Nintendo Switch Pro" in the media; many of the speculated features became part of the OLED Switch model, released in 2021.
-Nintendo affirmed it was working on its next gaming system to its investors in October 2020.
+Nintendo confirmed it was working on its next gaming system during a call with investors in October 2020.
 Digital Foundry said that Nintendo may have been working on a "pro" model for the Switch, but by December 2022, it appeared to have fully transitioned all development towards the Nintendo Switch successor.
 Court reports from the 2023 FTC v.
-Microsoft case, which challenged Microsoft's acquisition of Activision Blizzard, included reference to Activision developing towards the "Switch NG".
+Microsoft case, which challenged Microsoft's acquisition of Activision Blizzard, included reference to Activision being briefed on the "Switch NG" in December 2022.

 Video Games Chronicle reported in July 2023 that Nintendo had sent out SDKs for its next console to development partners and that Nintendo wanted to avoid the shortages that the ninth generation consoles, the PlayStation 5 and Xbox Series X/S, had suffered at launch.
 Nintendo showcased the Switch 2 in a private presentation during Gamescom in August; among the tech demos were a version of the Switch game The Legend of Zelda: Breath of the Wild (2017), running at a higher frame rate and resolution, and the Unreal Engine 5 demo The Matrix Awakens (2021).

 While Nintendo officially acknowledged the development of the Switch's successor by May 2024, rumors and leaked photos of a new console persisted through 2024, as well as a data breach from Game Freak on the development of the next Pokémon game for the Switch's successor.

 At the 2025 Consumer Electronics Show (CES) in early January, several third-party vendors showcased accessories scheduled for the Switch successor, leading Nintendo to issue a statement that none of the mock-ups used at the show were official.
 Nintendo filed a lawsuit against video game accessory company Genki in May 2025 for using detailed renders and a 3D printed model of the Switch 2 in their CES presentation; Genki settled with Nintendo in September 2025, paying an undisclosed sum and agreeing to avoid similar marketing approaches in the future.